Online Bachelor's Degrees in Human Services: Top Schools

 Students pursuing leadership roles in human services organizations may consider focusing their studies on leadership and administration.
 This concentration tends to focus on leadership principles and theory as well as challenges faced by those in human services leadership positions.
 Policy, communication, and ethics may also be addressed.

-Sometimes called public personnel management or public sector human resource management, these courses tackle the HR and administrative challenges faced specifically by government agencies.
+More specifically, there are courses called public personnel management or public sector human resource management, and these tackle the HR and administrative challenges faced specifically by government agencies.
 While there is definitely overlap with the material in similar classes focused on the private sector, public personnel classes address issues like statutory restrictions, public agencies objectives, civil service reform, staff performance and engagement, and cost/compensation structures.

 Child and Family Services